 1. Build relationships with local politicians; write to them about causes that matter to you and invite them to speak or debate at events.
 You don’t need to be an expert, you just need to care.

 2. Sign petitions on those causes.

 Lucy lives in North London, goes to St Luke’s in Kentish Town, and works as a Civil Servant in central government.
-When she isn’t working, Lucy can be found running on Hampstead Heath, escaping to Norfolk to visit her family, helping to organise a big summer Christian youth festival, and practicing making a wedding cake for one of her housemates!
+When she isn’t working, Lucy can be found running on Hampstead Heath, escaping to Norfolk to visit her family, helping to organise a big summer Christian youth festival, and planning a trip to California in July!